Last updated 11/14/23

 There is hardly a brand that’s more American than Jeep, a brand which originated in its use by Willys-Overland who built the first four-wheel drive reconnaissance vehicles for the US armed services.
 The Jeep brand was bought by Kaiser Motors, which was bought by AMC, which was bought by Chrysler, which folded into DaimerChrysler, which sold Chrysler to a private equity company, which folded into Fiat Chrysler Automobiles, which was bought by Stellantis.
 Whew.

-While several Jeeps were recognized in the top 100, including the Gladiator, the Grand Cherokee, the Wrangler, and the Wagoneer, it’s the Jeep Cherokee, made in Belvidere, Illinois, that made the top 20.
-For years the Jeep Cherokee sat on the top of cars.com’s list.
-It continues to be impressive with 79.5% of total domestic content.
+While several Jeeps were recognized on both lists, including the Gladiator, the Grand Cherokee, the Wrangler, and the Wagoneer, it’s the Jeep Cherokee, made in Belvidere, Illinois, that made the top 5 of Kogod’s list (it wasn’t eligible for cars.com’s list but probably would have made it there too).

 But as soon as the US government loosens tariffs, make no mistake that China brands are coming.
 And they’re going to have sticker prices that will be hard for consumers to ignore, helped in no small part by a corrupt government who will not hesitate to put their fingers on the scales.